 As a natural stimulant, Peppermint Leaf is shown to have a positive effect on symptoms of depression and fatigue.
 It does so by promoting more restful sleep, allowing the body to better heal itself and increase overall energy consumption.
 These factors can also lead to higher levels of alertness, as well as better cognitive function and memory retention.

-The recommended dose for Peppermint leaf is 1 teaspoon per cup of water to be steeped as a tea.
+The recommended dose for Dried Peppermint Leaf is 1 teaspoon per cup of water to be steeped as a tea.

 If stored correctly, our Peppermint Leaf has a shelf life of up to 2 years.
 To maintain its freshness, it is recommended to always reseal the bag after opening it and removing as much air from the bag as possible.
 Store in room temperature, away from any heat source or sunlight.